bbannier/spicy-format/README.md

 SPICY_FORMAT_EXTERNAL_CORPUS=<PATH TO SPICY CORPUS> cargo t corpus_external
 ```

-The suite automatically filters a filters out of some tests in the Spicy test
+The suite automatically filters out of some files in the Spicy test suite with
-suite with known unsupported constructs.
+known unsupported constructs.